sabyrzhan/learning-progress/concurrency.md

 * **False data sharing** occurs because of cache line size.
 Speed of accessing/mutating one data adjacent to another data (e.g, array elements) might not differ because of cache line size.

 ## Cache line size
-When CPU is instructed to read data from memory, it does not actually loads only requested data, but array of data with size of cache line size.
-For example, if cache size (depends on CPU architecture) is 16 bytes and CPU is instructed to load 8 byte data, CPU in this case loads whole 16 bytes data which also contains 8 byte data.
+When CPU is instructed to read data from memory, it does not actually load only requested data, but array of data with size of **cache line size**.
+For example, if cache size (depends on CPU architecture) is 16 bytes and CPU is instructed to load 8 byte data, CPU in this case loads whole 16 bytes of data which also contains 8 byte data.